ssube/packit/README.md

 All examples should work with both OpenAI and Ollama, allowing you to test them locally or in the cloud.

+**Note:** running loops with a very large iteration limit or without an iteration limit at all can consume a **very large** number of tokens.
+Take care when using API keys for cloud services that charge by the token, they can be very expensive if you are not careful.
+Most loops use an iteration limit by default, but these have not been thoroughly tested, so proceed with caution.
+I recommend using a local model and server for both cost and privacy reasons.

 ### With OpenAI API

 Run the examples, making sure to set your OpenAI API key and the `gpt-4` model: